-Let’s explore video format specs for the most popular social platforms, where video consumption is high these days.
+Let’s explore video format specs for the most popular social platforms.
 YouTube, Facebook, IGTV, Twitter, and TikTok are in our focus.

 Posting video to your YouTube channel or Facebook page has become a routine.
 With the new rising platforms like Instagram and TikTok, users need more information about video formats to use on these platforms.
 In this overview, you gathered technical specs for video files from each of these platforms: YouTube, Facebook, Instagram, Twitter, TikTok.

 Top line: Ideally, your new YouTube video would be either MOV or MP4, 16:9 aspect ratio, with the frame rate of 30fps, 50Mbps bitrate, with the audio of 64 kbps+.

 Video formats: Before uploading to YouTube, make sure that your video file has one of the following formats:

 Framerate: YouTube accepts videos with the following framerates: 24fps, 25fps, 30fps, 48fps, 50fps, 60fps.